LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 We have stored and passed around built-in types of object using this model.

-We have alternatives for storing and accessing data in the methods within a new class we write.
+We have alternatives for storing and accessing data in the methods within a new class that we write.
 Now we have the idea of an object that has *internal* state (like a contact with a name, phone, and email).
 We shall see that this state is *not*